 Livestreaming is hosted on the Registrar of Voters' website where members of the public can select different options for viewing various operations.
-Some of the past processes and views offered via livestreaming have included: risk-limiting audits, canvass processes (examples include signature challenges, 1% manual tally, etc.), and recount processes.
+Some of the past processes and views offered via livestreaming have included: risk-limiting audits, canvass processes, and recount processes.
+Remote live streaming will not display individual workstations, voter information or signatures.